What Does Hyaluronic Acid Do? The Ingredients Behind Mavala Aqua Plus | Mavala UK

 Sources

 Written and fact-checked using published dermatological research.
 Key reference on humectants such as hyaluronic acid and how moisture is best drawn in and retained: Moisturizers, StatPearls, National Library of Medicine (NCBI Bookshelf).
+On low cabin humidity and its effect on skin during flights: The Airliner Cabin Environment and the Health of Passengers and Crew, National Research Council (NCBI Bookshelf).

 Mavala UK Online Store